 Istanbul.
 Constantinople of the ancient world.
 The heart of the Roman empire, located on the cross roads of two continents.
 Part real, part surreal.
 A perfect blend of the bygone and the modern.
 Liberal with strong footholds of tradition.
 Its a city to visit, fall in love and visit again.
 One of my favorite cities for sure cause there is none like it.
 Ankara, the capital, cannot shine a light to this magical city flanked by the Marmara and the Bosporus.
 We stayed in this magical city for five full days and explored it at a leisurely pace.
 Here is my guide to Istanbul sightseeing with a few good suggestions that will help you save a ton of time from waiting to see the major attractions.
+If you have very little time and are using istanbul as a transit point, here is an excellent guide to what do for you layover in Istanbul.

 Lodging and Transportation